James Clerk Maxwell(1831–1879)

 The Edinburgh-born physicist whose four equations unified electricity, magnetism and light, and whose photograph of a tartan ribbon in 1861 was the first colour image ever made.

-James Clerk Maxwell was born at 14 India Street in Edinburgh on 13 June 1831, the only child of John Clerk Maxwell, an advocate, and Frances Cay, a Northumberland gentlewoman.
-The family seat was Glenlair in Kirkcudbrightshire, a fifteen-hundred-acre estate Maxwell's father had taken on by inheritance and slowly improved.
-James was raised on the estate from two years old, taught by his mother to read the King James Bible from memory, and ran the burns and dykes of the Galloway hills until he was nine.
-His mother died of stomach cancer the year he turned eight, the same cancer that would kill him at forty-eight.
-His father took him to Edinburgh in 1841 to begin formal schooling at the Edinburgh Academy.
+James Clerk Maxwell was born at 14 India Street in Edinburgh on 13 June 1831, the only child of John Clerk Maxwell, an advocate, and Frances Cay.
+The family seat was Glenlair in Kirkcudbrightshire, and Maxwell was raised on the estate, running its burns and Galloway hills as a boy before his father took him to Edinburgh in 1841 to begin formal schooling at the Edinburgh Academy.

-He was a strange-looking, country-accented boy with a slow speech impediment, and was nicknamed Dafty at the Academy.
-Two years in he started winning the mathematical and English-verse medals.
-By fourteen he had submitted his first paper to the Royal Society of Edinburgh, on a method of drawing ovals with pins and a length of string; the secretary read it to the Society because Maxwell was thought too young to take the floor.
-He matriculated at the University of Edinburgh at sixteen, transferred to Peterhouse, Cambridge in 1850 and to Trinity the following term, and graduated Second Wrangler in 1854.
-He was elected to a Trinity fellowship and began the work on electricity and magnetism, on colour theory and on the kinetic theory of gases that would occupy the next twenty-five years.
+A country boy with a soft Galloway accent, he was winning the Academy's mathematical and English-verse medals within two years.
+By fourteen he had submitted his first paper to the Royal Society of Edinburgh, on a method of drawing ovals with pins and a length of string.
+He matriculated at the University of Edinburgh at sixteen, went on to Peterhouse and then Trinity College, Cambridge, graduated Second Wrangler in 1854, won a Trinity fellowship, and began the work on electricity and magnetism, on colour theory and on the kinetic theory of gases that would occupy the next twenty-five years.

-Maxwell published On Physical Lines of Force in four parts in 1861 and 1862, and A Dynamical Theory of the Electromagnetic Field in 1865 in the Philosophical Transactions of the Royal Society.
-The work consolidated the experimental electrical and magnetic results of Coulomb, Ampère, Gauss and Faraday into a single mathematical structure, and from the structure derived the consequence that an electromagnetic disturbance propagates through space at the speed of light.
-The unification was the most far-reaching theoretical achievement in physics between Newton and Einstein.
-Einstein, who kept a portrait of Maxwell over his desk in Princeton, said the work was the deepest and most fruitful that physics had experienced since the time of Newton.
-The four field equations as we read them today were tidied into vector form by Heaviside and Gibbs in the 1880s, and are the foundation on which the twentieth century built radio, radar, satellite communications and the electrical economy.
+Maxwell published On Physical Lines of Force in 1861 and 1862, and A Dynamical Theory of the Electromagnetic Field in 1865.
+The work consolidated the experimental results of Coulomb, Ampère, Gauss and Faraday into a single mathematical structure, and from that structure derived the consequence that an electromagnetic disturbance travels through space at the speed of light.
+It was the most far-reaching theoretical achievement in physics between Newton and Einstein.
+Einstein, who kept a portrait of Maxwell over his desk at Princeton, called it the deepest and most fruitful work physics had known since Newton; the four field equations are the foundation on which the twentieth century built radio, radar, satellite communication and the electrical economy.

-He also gave the world the first colour photograph.
-At a Royal Institution lecture on 17 May 1861, Maxwell showed a projected image of a tartan ribbon, produced by separating three black-and-white photographs taken through red, green and blue filters and recombining them on the screen with three matched lanterns.
-The principle is the basis of every colour image we make today.
-In parallel he was building the kinetic theory of gases that with Boltzmann would give us statistical mechanics: the Maxwell distribution of molecular speeds, the demon of his 1867 thought experiment, the proof in 1859 that the rings of Saturn are particulate, the equipartition theorem.
-Each of these is a foundation stone of a different modern field.
+He also gave the world its first colour photograph.
+At a Royal Institution lecture on 17 May 1861 he showed a projected image of a tartan ribbon, made by combining three photographs taken through red, green and blue filters, the principle behind every colour image made since.
+In parallel he built the kinetic theory of gases that with Boltzmann founded statistical mechanics: the Maxwell distribution of molecular speeds, his 1859 proof that the rings of Saturn must be made of particles, and the equipartition theorem, each a foundation stone of a different modern field.

 He returned to Glenlair in 1865 to write the Treatise on Electricity and Magnetism (1873), the textbook from which Heinrich Hertz produced the first artificial radio waves in 1887.
-He was recalled to Cambridge in 1871 as the first Cavendish Professor of Experimental Physics and given the task of designing and equipping a laboratory that became the most productive single physics building of the next century.
-He worked on it for eight years.
-He was diagnosed with abdominal cancer in early 1879 and died at Cambridge on 5 November of that year, aged forty-eight, with his wife Katherine, who had nursed him through his illnesses for twenty years, at his side.
-He is buried in Parton Kirkyard near Glenlair beside his parents.
-The Maxwell name carries the weight in modern physics of being the surname of the equations on which the field is built.
+In 1871 he was appointed the first Cavendish Professor of Experimental Physics at Cambridge and designed and equipped the Cavendish Laboratory, which became the most productive single physics building of the next century.
+He died at Cambridge in 1879 and is buried at Parton Kirkyard near Glenlair.
+The Maxwell name carries, in modern physics, the unique weight of being the surname of the equations on which the field is built.

 Achievements

-- ·Submitted first paper to the Royal Society of Edinburgh aged fourteen, On the Description of Oval Curves (1846)
+- ·Submitted his first paper to the Royal Society of Edinburgh aged fourteen, On the Description of Oval Curves, 1846

-- ·Produced the world's first colour photograph (tartan ribbon), Royal Institution, 17 May 1861
+- ·Produced the world's first colour photograph, a tartan ribbon, at the Royal Institution, 17 May 1861

-- ·Proved the rings of Saturn are particulate; Adams Prize, 1859
+- ·Proved the rings of Saturn are particulate; awarded the Adams Prize, 1859

-- ·Published A Dynamical Theory of the Electromagnetic Field, 1865; unified electricity, magnetism and light
+- ·Published A Dynamical Theory of the Electromagnetic Field, 1865, unifying electricity, magnetism and light

 - ·First Cavendish Professor of Experimental Physics, Cambridge, 1871; designed the Cavendish Laboratory